Information for Incoming Students

 Note that some GTA positions (e.g. LIFE102/103) often hold separate course-specific orientations/trainings.
 Please coordinate with your specific instructor/lab coordinator for details.

 GDPE students are encouraged to participate in orientation and other start-of-the-year events with their advising department (this is your advisor’s department).
 Please check with your advisor or your advising department’s administration for details on these events.

-Every CSU student and employee must have an eID.
-Students use eID to to access central services including RAMweb, CSU Google Apps email, college services, and more.
+Every CSU student and employee must have an NetID.
+Students use their NetID to to access central services including RAMweb, CSU Google Apps email, college services, and more.